Home icon

 • guidance and discipline that are firm but not harsh

-A child’s mental health is probably good if he or she usually
+A child’s mental health is probably good if they usually:

-• seems to feel safe and comfortable rather than fearful
+• seem to feel safe and comfortable rather than fearful

-• shows a range of emotions, both positive and negative
+• show a range of emotions, both positive and negative

-• is interested in other people’s well-being and treats them with respect
+• are interested in other people’s well-being and treat them with respect

 • can show anger without hurting self or others

-• chooses to act in ways that are safe
+• choose to act in ways that are safe

-• gets involved in activities at home and in the classroom
+• get involved in activities at home and in the classroom

-• is willing to try new things (activities, foods, friendships, etc.)
+• are willing to try new things like activities, foods, and friendships

 • will persist when trying a challenging task